What is skinning?

 LBS is also known as matrix palette skinning, skeleton-subspace deformation or enveloping.
-It takes rest pose shape, bone transformations, and skinning weights as inputs, and animates the skeleton transforming joints, and vertices.
+It takes a rest pose shape, bone transformations, and skinning weights as inputs, and animates the skeleton transforming joints, and vertices.

-Rest pose shape contains polygon mesh.
+The rest pose shape contains polygon mesh.
 Mesh connectivity is assumed to be constant, and only vertex positions change.
 Rest pose vertices are shown in R^3 or R^4.

 Bone transformations include transformation matrices, and represent animation of the skeleton as mentioned above.
 Animations are defined by bone transformations in R^4.

 Skinning weights describe the amount of influence if a joint j on vertex i.
 Weights are in R. Each weight has to be greater or equal to 0, and sum of the all weights of a joint should be equal to 1.

 Each vertex in the mesh can be attached more than a joint.
 LBS computes deformed vertex positions by a weighted sum (Equation below) for each vertex at each frame from rest pose vertex position.

 <a href="http://www.mcihanozer.com/wp-content/uploads/LBS-EQ.png"><img class="alignnone wp-image-792" src="http://www.mcihanozer.com/wp-content/uploads/LBS-EQ-300x122.png" alt="LBS-EQ" width="240" height="98" /></a>